ESD for 2030 – The Future of ESD

 The new ten-year programme "ESD for 2030" will be launched at an international conference organised by UNESCO supported by the German Government as host.
 The conference intends to provide impulses to further strengthen ESD in educational policy and practice and to accompany the strategic design of the new programme.

 In light of the COVID-19 pandemic, the World Conference, which was planned to be held from 2 to 4 June 2020 in Berlin, Germany, with some 800 participants, unfortunately has to be postponed until further notice.
 The same applies to the national Launch Conference, which was to take place after the World Conference.
 It is planned to hold the conferences at a later date.
 Current information will be published on the UNESCO Conference website and the German ESD Portal.

 To build a future vision for ESD, UNESCO prepared a draft position paper through a series of experts’ meetings as well as a desk review of related literature and results of the mid-term GAP implementation review.

 This collaborative process has included everybody: Representatives from science, politics, civil society, teachers, students and citizens were invited to bring their ideas and experiences into the draft.
 For this purpose UNESCO launched a public online-consultation in November 2018.

 In addition, four conferences on the future of ESD were held in Germany, South Africa, Japan and Brazil.
 ESD for 2030 was also discussed during the third key-partner meeting of the five international GAP partner networks.
 In July 2018, over 270 government representatives and experts from 116 Member States met in Bangkok to discuss and further enhance the draft.

 In spring 2019, UNESCO’s Executive Board reviewed and adopted the proposal on the draft framework in its 206th session.
-In November 2019, the draft will be submitted for final approval to the 40th session of the General Conference and the 74th session of the UN General Assembly.
+In November 2019, the draft was then submitted to the 40th session of the General Conference and the 74th session of the UN General Assembly for final approval.